pschachte/wybe/WYBE.md

 ## `_` type

 As a special case, the type `_` is treated as an alias for whatever type is defined by the module in which it appears.
-That provides a (possibly) shorter name for the type being defined, and also allows the type to be renamed simply by renaming the file it is defined in.
+That provides a shorter name for the type being defined, and also allows the type to be renamed simply by renaming the file it is defined in.
 For example, if the following code could be placed in an Wybe source file to define a linked list type with whatever name